 Learn more about this presentation

-People, places, the things they do, and the times they do them are four basic things that new officers need to know.
-Those same four points of focus can help senior and executive level leaders guide their agencies in a manner that promotes professionalism, attentiveness to the community, and officer morale and resiliency.
-This presentation provides the participants with examples of how these four keys can facilitate effective leadership.
-Additionally, senior, and executive-level leaders are often in positions where they make critical decisions.
+Engagement begins with the use of four simple keys…people, places, the things they do, and the times they do them.
+These four simple benchmarks can help street officers know their beat and effectively police their areas of responsibility.
+They are also the same four keys of focus that can help senior and executive level leaders guide their agencies in a manner that promotes professionalism, attentiveness to the community, and officer morale and resiliency.
+Senior and executive level leadership are often in positions where they make critical decisions.
 Sometimes those decisions can be viewed as setbacks or failures.
 The presentation provides insight for law enforcement leadership to effectively deal with setbacks and move forward.

 Learn more about this presentation